Group urges climate adaptation funding in pandemic recovery

 The summit will include online contributions from world leaders, current U.N.
 Secretary-General António Guterres, Managing Director of the International Monetary Fund Kristalina Georgieva and philanthropist Bill Gates.

-It wasn’t immediately clear whether the new administration of U.S. President Joe Biden would be represented.
+Organizers said Friday that U.S. climate envoy John Kerry also will speak at the meeting.

-On Thursday, U.S. climate envoy John Kerry lamented “wasted years” under the Trump administration to slow climate change and urged faster work to curb fossil fuel emissions as he spoke remotely to an Italian business conference.
+On Thursday, Kerry lamented “wasted years” under the Trump administration to slow climate change and urged faster work to curb fossil fuel emissions as he spoke remotely to an Italian business conference.

 Biden, in his first hours in office Wednesday, signed an executive order returning the United States to the Paris climate accord.
 It reversed the withdrawal by President Donald Trump, who ridiculed the science of human-caused climate change.